pakbox/c-programming-language/README.md

 - A #define line defines a *symbolic name* or *symbolic constant* to be a particular string of characters.

 - Symbolic constant names are conventionally written in upper case so they can be readily distinguished from lower case variable names.

+- By using the symbolic constants, we are assured that nothing in a program depends on the specific numeric value.

+- The model of input and output supported by the the standard library is very simple.
+Text input or output, regardless of where it originates or where it goes to, is dealt with as streams of characters.
+A text stream is a sequence of characters divided into lines; each line consists of zero or more characters followed by a newline character.